Virtual Exchange Call for Proposals

 - Utilizes a variety of teaching strategies, such as peer review, cooperative learning, online discussions, project-based learning, service learning and co-teaching.

-OII and AGSC welcome proposals from GSU’s full-time faculty who are implementing VE activities for the first time in courses taught during the 2021 fall semester.
-Faculty who previously implemented VE in other classes are eligible to apply.
+OII and AGSC welcome proposals from GSU’s full-time faculty who are implementing VE activities for the first time in courses taught during the 2022 fall semester.
+Faculty who previously implemented VE in other classes (and those that may have received past support from OII) are eligible to apply if requesting support for VE in a new course.

 Faculty whose proposals are accepted for funding may receive up to $3,500.